boytchev/suica/docs/suica.md

 vr( );
 ```

 Property and command.
-Allows Suica to go into emmersive 3D environment.
+Allows Suica to go into immersive 3D environment.
 Using a VR stereo camera adds a button at the bottom of the canvas.
 If the button says `[ENTER VR]` the user must click it to enter VR mode.
 If VR is not supported, the button says `[VR NOT SUPPORTED]`.

 Currently the VR camera in Suica does not provide access to the controllers.
 Also, VR mode is not supported when the HTML file is loaded locally from `file:`.